 After you finish reading the Act once, you may check out its important sections and Orders.

-Evidence is an adjective law.
+Bharatiya Sakshya Adhiniyam is an adjective law.
 It is neither procedural nor substantive.
-It helps the court in the method of recording evidence, how the relevance of facts need to be seen, what can be presumed and whatnot, expert opinion and on whom shall burden of a proof lie.
-Evidence Act supports both CrPC and CPC.
+It helps the court in the method of recording evidence, how the relevance of facts needs to be seen, what can be presumed and whatnot, expert opinion and on whom shall burden of a proof lie.
+Bharatiya Sakshya Adhiniyam supports both Bharatiya Nagarik Suraksha Sanhita and CPC.

-Compared to all the above-mentioned Acts, this one is smaller as it has just 167 sections.
+Compared to all the above-mentioned Acts, this one is smaller as it only has 170 sections.
 However, it is an integral part of the Indian legal system, and you must study it carefully.
-Read Evidence Act.

 6. Other Important Acts